On the use of Graphs for Satellite Image Time Series: Introduction

-OBIA tries to mimic some aspects of human vision such as spatial concepts that group local elements, \ie, pixels, to identify real objects as geographical regions.
+OBIA tries to mimic some aspects of human vision such as spatial concepts that group local elements, \ie, pixels, to identify real objects as geographical regions, like a river, a building or a field.
 To describe these objects, most of the OBIA methods use inherent object attributes such as spectral, textural and geometrical features.
 However, in some applications, an object is better described by its context and the other surrounding objects (\eg, islands, urban parks), or by its inner components and the relations between them (\eg, residential areas).
 Therefore incorporating a structural approach with object relationships to OBIA seems primordial~\cite{tiede2014new}.
-Existing OBIA works that take into account an object's environment does so by extracting new features through the use of multi-scale extraction~\cite{powers2012wetland, audebert2016} or object hierarchies~\cite{benz2004}, for example.
-However, such contextual features do not exploit the inner characteristics of other objects, preferring to analyze object's context from scratch, which limits the representation of relationships, especially the long-range ones.
 To overcome this issue, a natural and flexible way of modeling relationships between objects is to structure data with a graph.

-The graph-based approach to model satellite image content as spatial objects interacting with each other can be considered as an extension of the OBIA paradigm that explicitly adds and exploits inter-object relationships.
-It retains the advantages of OBIA for representing scenes as sets of geographic objects, but also allows the mathematical tools of graph theory to be used to analyze them.
+The graph-based approach retains the advantages of OBIA for representing scenes as sets of geographic objects, but also allows the mathematical tools of graph theory to be used to analyze them.
 In this context, the definition of an object is extended beyond the purely semantic sense to include any pixel sets aggregated together by an arbitrary criterion.
 In the most granular case, even individual pixels can be treated as objects.
 In the remainder of the paper, we will consider this generic definition of an object.
 Graph representation is memory efficient, suitable not only for computations, but also for human interpretation, thanks to its powerful synthesis and visualization capabilities~\cite{wang2017graphs}.
 Graphs are highly flexible mathematical tools that can be used to model all kinds of local contextual interactions, \eg, geographical relationships, but also to take into account long-term connections, semantic relationships and experts' prior knowledge of the domain~\cite{sun2022remote}.